Flash-X/Flash-X-docs/docs/source/IO.rst

 visualizing the data.
-The visualization program does not have to know the details of how the file was written; rather it can query the file to find the number of dimensions, block sizes, variable data etc that it needs to visualize the data. routines for reading HDF5 and PnetCDF formats are provided in .
-These can be used interactively though the command line (see ).
-In addition, ViSit version 10.0 and higher (see ) can natively read HDF5 output files by using the command line option .
+The visualization program does not have to know the details of how the file was written; rather it can query the file to find the number of dimensions, block sizes, variable data etc that it needs to visualize the data. ``IDL`` routines for reading HDF5 and PnetCDF formats are provided in ``tools/fidlr3/``.
+These can be used interactively though the ``IDL`` command line (see ).
+In addition, ViSit version 10.0 and higher (see ) can natively read |flashx| HDF5 output files by using the command line option ``-assume_format |flashx|``.

 .. _`Sec:IO Unit Test`:

 Unit Test
 ---------

-The IO unit test is provided to test IO performance on various platforms with the different Flash-X IO implementations and parallel libraries.
-The is setup like any other simulation.
+The ``IO`` unit test is provided to test IO performance on various platforms with the different |flashx| IO implementations and parallel libraries.
+The ``unitTest`` is setup like any other |flashx| simulation.
 It can be run with any IO implementation as long as the correct Grid implementation is included.
-This writes a checkpoint file, a plotfile, and if particles are included, a particle file.
+This ``unitTest`` writes a checkpoint file, a plotfile, and if particles are included, a particle file.
 Particles IO can be tested simply by including particles in the simulation.
-Variables needed for particles should be uncommented in the file.
+Variables needed for particles should be uncommented in the ``Config`` file.

 Example setups: